thinkst/canarytools-python/docs/incident_attributes.rst

 .. _incidents-events-ref:

-Incidents and event attribute
+Incidents and event attributes
 ********************************

-Each log entry is termed an event, and consists of actions such as a single SSH login attempt, or a single POST to a web site, or a single SIP request.
-An event will result in an incident being created, but subsequent similar events from the same source will be bundle together if they occur in close proximity.
-This means that if someone launches a brute-force attack, there is a single incident created with an event assigned to each login attempt.

-The incident object contains a record of the individual events that constitute the incident.

-The "events" attribute of each incident object contains a list of :class:`Event <Event>` objects. object
-Every :class:`Event <Event>` entry contains an "updated_std" timestamp field, and it's left out of the definitions below.
+An incident is an alert that gets fired.
+This groups together any number of events that are worth alerting on.
+A single SSH Login Attempt incident can be made up of multiple attempts to use different username and password combinations against a Canary.
+Likewise a single HTTP Login Attempt incident, can be made up of multiple HTTP POST events to a Canary website.
+The events are bundled together if they occur within a short time of each other and from a single attacker.
+Brute force attempts on a service then gets grouped together into an incident.

-This page describes the different attributes an event may have depending on their type.
+Each incident object has an **events** attribute storing its list of :class:`Event <Event>` objects.
+This page describes the different attributes events have depending on their type.
+Each event also contains an "updated_std" timestamp field, which is omitted for brevity below.

 Canarytokens incidents
 ========================